-All auto fraud cases are being handled by one assigned Deputy District attorney and one assigned District Attorney Investigator.
+All auto fraud cases are being handled by one assigned Deputy District attorney and two assigned District Attorney Investigators.
 This allows for vertical prosecution of cases resulting in improved efficiency, and greater consistency in case filings and dispositions.
-In addition, our automobile insurance fraud investigator(s) is involved at the onset of each case.
+In addition, our automobile insurance fraud investigators are involved at the onset of each case.
 Both the attorney and investigator work the case from intake creating a more productive use of time for both individuals resulting in a proficient court proceeding and greater use of grant funds.

-Under new leadership the Special Prosecutions Unit now has bi-weekly meetings which include all unit deputy district attorneys, forensic auditors, legal secretary for the unit, fraud investigators and supervising investigators.
+The Special Prosecutions Unit has monthly meetings which includes all unit deputy district attorneys, our forensic auditor, the legal secretary for the unit, the fraud investigators and the supervising investigators.
 The aim of these meetings is to assure consistency within the unit, to set outreach goals, update investigations, and review prosecutions and to encourage teamwork and communication within the Special Prosecutions Unit.
-Our office is in the final stages of transitioning to a "paperless" office.
-This paperless system facilitates improved efficiency in court and communications between deputy di strict attorneys, investigators and supervisors.
+Our office has transitioned to a "paperless" office.
+This paperless system facilitates improved efficiency in court and communications between deputy district attorneys, investigators and supervisors.
 Further, instant access to the "electronic case file" is possible from court, the office, at home or on the road.